 You are under no obligation to book a further session with me following this first conversation.
 I will offer you other suggestions if it becomes clear you could be best helped by a professional with different specialisms, when I know you a little better, or you may naturally wish to take some time to think and reflect about our conversation.

 It is important to me you are able to work with someone who is appropriately trained and experienced to meet your needs, and that you feel confident and informed in your decision making.

 I have been working as a therapist full time since 2007.
 I have gained significant counselling experience with adults, and young people.
 I have worked extensively with anxiety, stress, depression, relational difficulties and many other complex issues.

 I have continued to access further training throughout my career and have developed particular specialisms in Brain Injury, and in Trauma, (especially in PTSD and cPTSD).
 You can read more about the kinds of therapy I am trained to offer, and my experience below.

-My premises are easy to find; minutes from the shopping retail park in Kingswood, or minutes from the A63 at The Louis Pearlman Centre.
-Both are a short ride from the city centre on a main bus route.
-There are ample free parking facilities at both sites and my practice is based in anonymous and confidential settings.
+My premises are easy to find; minutes from the shopping retail park at Kingswood on the outskirts of Hull, a short ride from the city centre, and on a main bus route.
+There is ample private free parking and my practice is based in an anonymous and confidential setting.